 Welcome to River Rise Preserve State Park

-Equestrians can explore over 35 miles of trails and end the day camping overnight with their horses.
-Located near the entrance to the park, the horse camp has primitive campsites, restrooms, and a 20-stall horse barn available on a first-come-first-served basis.
+Equestrians, hikers and "fat-tire" cyclists can explore over 35 miles of trails.
+Equestrians can end the day camping overnight at the park's primitive equestrian camp consisting of primitive campsites, a bathhouse, and a 20-stall horse barn available on a first-come, first-served basis.